June is globally known as Pride Month, a month dedicated to celebrating the LGBTQ+ communities all around the world.

 - Evaluate the current language used in job descriptions and replace any gender-coded terms with neutral language.

-- When doing an annual discrimination and sexual harassment training, companies should include training on LGBTQ+.
+- When doing annual discrimination and sexual harassment training, companies should include training on LGBTQ+.
 This keeps it top of mind and reminds employees that they are an inclusive workplace.

 - External change is just as important as internal change.
 This means separating from clients who are actively anti-LGBTQ+ as well as openly celebrating pride days and making it clear on the company’s stance on accepting the LGBTQ+ community.